 700cc implants are just fine . . .
 IF your anatomy accommodates this, and that is what you want!

 Of course, smaller implant placement is a tiny bit easier and requires a correspondingly smaller pocket to be created surgically, but these are truly trivial in the entire scope of this operation.
 We charge the exact same price for implants of ANY size, and the same exact price for the operation, so this should give an indication of the scant difference between one size vs. another.

 Perhaps some surgeons who are "against" larger implants are simply trying to seek a less "done" or "over-the-top" look.
+Some surgeons may "fear" larger implants because they may 'bottom out" more than smaller, lighter implants, although I believe this is related to (too low) placement and failing to take into account the effects of gravity.
 I believe that even large(r) implants, if placed skillfully and with minimal surgical trauma to the tissues, can yield soft and "amazing" results.
-Others may not be fully-trained plastic surgeons board-certified by the American Board of Plastic Surgery--be sure to check credentials!
+Other "cosmetic surgeons" may not be fully-trained plastic surgeons board-certified by the American Board of Plastic Surgery--be sure to check credentials!
 But you have done that, and have the additional input of 4 friends who have seen your surgeon with good results.
 Trust your own impressions, those of your friends, and place less emphasis on an on-line answer from a surgeon who has not had the ability to examine you and talk to you in detail--including me!